simonwep/viselect/docs/pages/custom-integration.md

 ## Lifecycle

 Generally, viselect is instantiated once and should be re-created once the options need to change.
-Don't worry, instantiating and destroying the selection area is a lightweight operation and won't cause any major performance issues.
+Don't worry, instantiating and destroying the selection area is a lightweight operation and won't cause any performance issues.

-Example based on vue and react:
+Copy-paste ready examples for Vue and React:

 ::: code-group